groknut/local-llm-notepad/README.md

-# Local_LLM_Notepad
+# Local LLM Notepad
-Run a modern LLM anywhere with a double‑click.
+Run a modern LLM anywhere locally with a double‑click.

 No installation, no internet, no API, no admin rights required.